fer-nando-machado/clojure-queues/README.md

 A job is considered to be done when the agent it was assigned to requests a new job.

-Attached are two files: `sample-input.json` and `sample-output.json`.
-Your program should be able to take the contents of the `sample-input.json` file via stdin and produce the contents of `sample-output.json` on stdout.

 As we rely heavily on automated tests and our CI tool to ship code to production multiple times per day, having tests that make sure your code works is a must.
 Also, pay attention to code organization and make sure it is readable and clean.

+Once you have your dequeuing solution up and running, you must create an HTTP API to interact with your job queue system.

+All endpoints should accept and return JSON content type payloads.

 ## Solution

-This system proposes a solution to solve a job queue problem.
-It was designed to run as a web server and the user is able to interact with its data through a HTTP API that accepts and returns JSON payloads.
+This system was designed to run as a web server and the user is able to interact with its data through a HTTP API that accepts and returns JSON payloads.

 The solution keeps track of two main entities: agents and jobs.
 Using the exposed API methods, users are able to add entries to these entities and also query customized information such as how many jobs a